enpaul/tox-poetry-installer/README.md

 ```

 To require specific dependencies be installed from the Poetry lockfile, and let the rest be
-installed using the default Tox installation method, add the suffix `@poetry` to the dependencies.
+installed using the default Tox installation backend, add the suffix `@poetry` to the dependencies.
-In the example below the `pytest`, `pytest-cov`, and `black` dependencies will be installed using
+In the example below the `pytest`, `pytest-cov`, and `black` dependencies will be installed from
 the lockfile while `pylint` and `mypy` will be installed using the versions specified here:

 ```ini